2017 NFL Mock Draft: Final Mock Draft 7 Rounds

 Philadelphia Eagles: Dalvin Cook, RB, Florida State

 - Philadelphia needs a #1 field cornerback in the worst way possible.
 I'm not sure they will find a #1 cornerback with Teez Tabor bombing his combine and Sidney Jones getting injured at his Pro Day.
-Taking Dalvin Cook seems like the safest option for the Eagles at 14.
+Dalvin Cook has to be the pick for the Eagles here.

 - Other Philadelphia Eagles Selections